Prehistoricman/Xbox_SMC/README.md

 It's completely missing the boot challenge.

+## D01
+Dumped from XDK BETA 2 Xbox.
+Identical to P01 except for missing boot challenge.
+The function to compute the expected boot challenge response is still there, but never called.

 ## D2E
 Dumped from a Tuscany (v1.6) dev kit.
 Xyclops chip is marked X01202-001, and is missing the A-A02 or A-B01 line that retail units have.